New to FCC

 Click here for detailed directions.

 Parking can be a challenge to visitors, but there is limited parking available behind the church.
-There are also parking areas nearby, at 9 Lawrence Road (2 doors down, behind the house there) and in a larger parking lot across from AK’s Pizza, a very short walk to the church.
+There are also parking areas nearby, at 9 Lawrence Road (2 doors down, behind the house there) and in a larger parking lot across from Michael's Market, very short walk to the church.
 There are two handicapped parking spaces located in the front of the church and two in the back.